admaloch-dos/folk-fest-img-display/README.md

 <b>Technologies used:</b><br/>
 --<b>Javascript</b><br/>
---<b>qrcodejs:</b> Plugin to generate QR codes - <a>https://github.com/davidshimjs/qrcodejs</a><br/>
+--<b><a href="https://github.com/davidshimjs/qrcodejs">qrcodejs</a>:</b> Plugin to generate QR codes<br/>
---<b>qart.js:</b> Plugin to insert an image over QR codes <a>https://github.com/kciter/qart.js</a><br/>
+--<b><a href="https://github.com/kciter/qart.js">qart.js</a>:</b> Plugin to insert an image over QR codes<br/>
 --<b>HTML</b><br/>
 --<b>CSS</b><br/>
 --<b>Bootstrap</b><br/>

 <b>Takeaways:</b><br/>
-The most challenging part of this project was working with QR codes and figuring out how to load the codes dynamically.
-Qrcode.js and Qart are not set up by default to do this, so I had to experiment with them to figure out how to make it work.
-In addition, designing the menu and adding extra controls to customize the Bootstrap slider was a fun little experiment.
+The most challenging aspect of this project involved working with QR codes and determining how to dynamically load them.
+Qrcode.js and Qart are not configured by default for this task, so I had to experiment with them to find a solution.
+Additionally, designing the menu and incorporating extra controls to customize the Bootstrap slider was a valuable experience.

-<b>Current status:</b><br/>
+<b>Current Status:</b><br/>
-The project is complete and was used at the Florida Folk Festival.
+The project is complete and was successfully utilized at the Florida Folk Festival.

 <b>Note:</b><br/>
-<b>Note:</b> Due to server failure issues and a lack of reliable internet at the festival, all images are loaded into the project, and GitHub wouldn't allow such a large number of photos to be uploaded.
-I've provided a link to Netlify where this is not an issue.
+Due to server failure issues and a lack of reliable internet at the festival, all images are incorporated into the project.
+GitHub did not allow uploading a large number of photos, so a link to Netlify, where this is not an issue, is provided.

+<b>Note:</b><br/>
-<b>Note:</b> The Florida Department of State is very security-focused, and version control software is not allowed, so you may not see much of a detailed commit history for this project.
+The Florida Department of State prioritizes security, and version control software is not allowed, limiting the visibility of a detailed commit history for this project.